Roshan-Kumar-Sharma/nodemailer-and-gmail/README.md

 # nodemailer-and-gmail

 In this project, I have used nodemailer and googleapis to send email to any user's account.
+Here, I have send html template to the user.
+You can this project to send email templates for **Password Reset** or **Email Confirmation** to the user.

 ## nodemailer